PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 	    // Do something immediately when gamesparks is available }
 }

 ```
-After connecting you have the ability to use GameSpark requests to communicate with the platform.
+After connecting, you can use GameSpark requests to communicate with the platform.
 Many requests are denied if no player is authenticated.
 So an authentication request will be the first request made.
-To authenticate a player in C++ you have three options:
+To authenticate a player in C++ you have three authentiction options:
+* Username/Password
+* Device
+* Social

-## Authentication
+## Username/Password Authentication

-Using the GameSparks username and password system.
-When a player uses registration request to register on the platform they can use their credentials to log in.
+You can use the GameSparks username and password system - when a players use a registration request to register on the platform, they can use their credentials to log in.

 Registration Request: